-Use of proceeds We intend to use the net primary proceeds from this offering for general corporate purposes, which may include declaration, payment and amount of future dividends to holders of our common stock will be at the discretion of our board of directors and will depend on many factors, including our financial condition and results of operations, $liquidity\ requirements, market\ opportunities,\ capital\ requirements\ of\ our\ subsidiaries,\ legal\ requirements,\ regulatory$ constraints and other factors that our board of directors deems relevant.
+Dividend policy We intend to pay quarterly dividends on our common stock at an initial rate of approximately \$0.05 per share.
+The declaration, payment and amount of future dividends to holders of our common stock will be at the discretion of our board of directors and will depend on many factors, including our financial condition and results of operations, $liquidity\ requirements, market\ opportunities,\ capital\ requirements\ of\ our\ subsidiaries,\ legal\ requirements,\ regulatory$ constraints and other factors that our board of directors deems relevant.
 Dividends on our common stock will also be paid to holders of our outstanding warrants on a one-to-one basis.
 See "Dividend Policy."